agi-brain/xuance/docs/source/documents/usage/installation.rst

 The library can be run at Linux, Windows, MacOS, and EulerOS, etc. It is easy to install XuanCe.

-Before installing **XuanCe**, you should install Anaconda_ to prepare a python environment (recommend).
+Before installing **XuanCe**, it is recommended to set up a Python environment using Anaconda_.

-After that, open a terminal and install **XuanCe** by the following steps.
+Once ready, open a terminal and follow these steps to install **XuanCe**.
-You can choose two ways to install XuanCe.
+You can choose between two installation methods: from PyPI or GitHub repository.

 .. note::